 Being a lady, you may come across some degree of harassment such as wolf-whistling, but by and large Argentinian men are very respectful.

 Hope this helps about 2 years ago

 I would make Dan's words, mine.
 BA is usually pretty safe but caution is always important.
 Some areas in the outskirts are NO GO for tourists.

 If you want so tips on how to travel safely, this is a good list: https://www.outofyourcomfortzone.net/travel-safety/ about 2 years agoAnswered by Marry via WorldNomads.com

 There are a lot of scams to look out for in BA (can google for details).
 Plus bars and restaurants, cafes willl always find ways to add extra costs to your bill and overcharge, so check that before you pay. eg extra food items or service charges

 You can exchange money on the “blue” market.
 Find a guy yelling “cambio” on the streets, they will take you to a hidden office off the street.
 Here money is exchanged to a Pesos at a better rate that the banks are paying.
 This definitely felt a bit dodgy, I wouldn’t have done it alone.
 This was in ‘14 so not sure if it’s still happening.

 Locals wear their backpack/bags on their front for safety/security, so we did the same.

 My husband is from Brazil (I’m Australian) & it was fairly safe walking at night, like others said - in the main part and well lit areas.
-When my hubby walked by himself late at night he said some of the streets did feel unsafe, but we stayed in the rough part of town.
-9 months agoAnswered by mj via WorldNomads.com
+When my hubby walked by himself late at night he said some of the streets did feel unsafe, but we stayed in the rough part of town. about 2 years agoAnswered by mj via WorldNomads.com

 Very safe.
 Just use your common sense and you will be OK.
-It is quite noisy at night (sorting and removing rubbish from the streets every night).
-9 months agoAnswered by Jo via WorldNomads.com
+It is quite noisy at night (sorting and removing rubbish from the streets every night). about 2 years agoAnswered by Jo via WorldNomads.com